plewis/plewis.github.io/jc/week3.md

 When you get the map tree file generated, use Cyberduck to download it to your laptop and open that file in FigTree.
 Check the box beside "Branch Labels", then expand that section of options and choose "posterior" for "Display".
 Save the tree as a PNG file using File > Export PNG...
 The numbers on the branches are posterior probabilities: these represent the probability that that branch exists in the true tree given the data you have and the model you used.
 We use the same model to generate the data as we used to analyze it. so the model assumption is pretty safe in this case!
 You should find that, for the `mesium.nex` data, the posterior probabilities are all very high (with 1.0 being the highest possible value and 0.0 being the lowest).

-Now repeat the analysis with the `slow.nex` and `fast.nex` data sets.
+Now repeat the analysis with the `slow.nex`, `fast.nex`, and `fast500.nex` data sets.
 You can save time by copying the RevBayes file you created for `medium.nex` into the other directories...

     cp ~/week3/medium/medium.Rev ~/week3/fast/fast.Rev
     cp ~/week3/medium/medium.Rev ~/week3/fast500/fast500.Rev